 Revelstoke is a further hour’s drive away – and may be just the place to call it a night.
 There are lots of B&B’s around.
-If you’re not traveling with kids check out the Courthouse Inn Revelstoke.
+Stay at the Holten Heritage House in Revelstoke.
 If you’re keen to get out of the car go for a full day hike to Eva Lake in nearby Mount Revelstoke National Park.
 After the hike you could comfortably drive to Golden, Field or even Lake Louise.

 If you have time for one hike in BC, do the Iceline Trail in Yoho National Park.
 There are exceptional hikes around Lake O’Hara but unless you’ve planned well in advance it will be too difficult to get a seat on the bus to the trailhead.